PEPOAFONSO/Traducoes-Portuguesas-Portuguese/README.md

 ## 🚀 Github
-The [official page](https://github.com/PEPOAFONSO/Traducoes-Portuguesas-Portuguese) of the modpack.
+The [official page](https://github.com/PEPOAFONSO/Traducoes-Portuguesas-Portuguese) of the mod.